 Things to Do in Jibhi Village

 Jibhi is one of the nearest villages to the famed Jalori pass, Sirlosar lake, Chehni Fort and the Great Himalayan National Park (GHNP).
-In addition to exploring all of these places, one can also indulge in angling in the Tirthan river or simply enjoy the beauty of the village and hospitality of residents.
+In addition to exploring all of these places, you can also indulge in angling in the Tirthan river.
+Or you enjoy the beauty of the village and the hospitality of residents.
 You can either make a dedicated trip to Jibhi or club your trip to Tirthan Valley with Jibhi.

-The ambiance of Jibhi relaxes you and the most instinctive thing that you would want to do there is Nothing!
+The ambiance of Jibhi relaxes you, and the most intuitive thing that you would want to do there is nothing!
 You would want to sit at the banks of the river, read a book, soak in the peace around you and relish the views.
 But the wanderer in me couldn’t resist the temptation of walking through the forest.
 I set off with our host Hansraj, a professional mountaineer on nearby trails.

 Hiking in and around Jibhi can be categorized as easy to moderate.
 There are many defined tracks carved by earlier travelers but some of the trails are still virgin.